Photo by: Ron Rosenstock

 per person, double occupancy*

-This photo tour itinerary encompasses Marrakech, Fes, Northern Morocco in the blue washed town of Chefchaouen, and also spends two evenings in the Sahara, giving participants more opportunity to capture the pink and purple heud sunsets over the dunes.
-You can also extend your stay with Ron, and photograph in the lovely coastal town of Essaouira and King Hassan II Mosque in Casablanca.
+This photo tour itinerary encompasses Marrakech, Fes, Northern Morocco in the blue washed town of Chefchaouen, and also spends two evenings in the Sahara, giving participants more opportunity to capture the pink and purple hued sunsets over the dunes.
+Photograph in the King Hassan II Mosque in Casablanca.
 In Marrakech you will visit the famous Djemaa el-Fna Square, perhaps the greatest open-air spectacle in the world.
 Traveling back in time, you will see snake charmers, musicians, magicians, acrobats, and dancers.
 Fes is an ancient city, with its spectacular medina – where time seems to have stood still and photographs beckon around every corner.
 You will see veiled women and laughing children, donkeys pulling carts, and vendors carrying huge mounds of bread on trays above their heads.

 Combining the history and natural beauty of this rich and fascinating country with first-person encounters, we will visit native villages, ancient medinas, and craftsmen’s workshops, sharing experiences and sipping mint tea: symbolic of the warm, sincere Moroccan generosity.
 Hotels are comfortable, as is the private, air-conditioned coach for land transportation.
 An expert local Moroccan guide will add his unique touch to this extraordinary trip, sharing his insights into and his love of this exotic land.